Cargo containers: biosecurity aspects and procedures

 Importers must satisfy Australian biosecurity concerns and comply with biosecurity conditions applicable at the time of entry.
-The Commonwealth of Australia through the Department of Agriculture and Water Resources is not liable for costs arising from or associated with decisions to import based on conditions presented here, which are not current at the time of importation.
+The Commonwealth of Australia through the Department of Agriculture, Water and the Environment is not liable for costs arising from or associated with decisions to import based on conditions presented here, which are not current at the time of importation.

 Biosecurity issues associated with containers or the goods they carry

 Biosecurity import requirements and procedures for containers arriving in Australia from overseas ports are designed to exclude exotic pests and diseases while facilitating clearance of containers and the goods they carry.

 1.1 Timber used in the construction of containers

 The department is concerned about exposed timber components of containers.
 If Full Container Load (FCL) release is required, exposed timber components must meet the department’s requirements.
 Containers constructed without exposed timber still pose some biosecurity risk.
 These risk include soil, plant material and contamination from animal products.
 Provided the container is free of biosecurity risk they are not subject to biosecurity control.
 Reconstituted wood products such as particleboard, chipboard, masonite, oriented strand board, medium and high density fibreboard, or with plywood or veneer used as packaging and dunnage are considered permitted packaging due to their history of being free of biosecurity risk.
 The department does not actively regulate these materials when used as packaging in cargo containers.
 These materials are only monitored during surveillance activities such as verification inspections.

 Australia has regulated the import of timber associated with cargo containers and timber packaging and dunnage since the 1970s.
 Interception records demonstrate that many insects, some exotic to Australia, attack seasoned timber and solid timber after non-permanent treatment.
 Containers with exposed timber components imported into Australia must be free of active infestation.